Best Mobile Phones Under Rs. 70,000 in Nepal [Updated 2026]

 The Phone (3a) Pro is easily one of Nepal's best midrange phones under Rs.
 70,000.
 Like previous Nothing phones, it keeps the transparent design and Glyph Interface but introduces a larger rear camera module.
 The overall look remains the same, with subtle hardware changes focused on photography.

-The main difference is in the camera system.
-The 3(a) Pro features a 50MP primary sensor, a 50MP periscope lens with up to 3x optical and 60x digital zoom, and an 8MP ultrawide camera.
-On the front, it includes a 50MP sensor—an upgrade over the 32MP selfie camera on the base Phone (3a).
+The biggest difference I noticed is the camera system.
+The 3(a) Pro comes with a 50MP primary sensor, a 50MP periscope lens offering up to 3x optical and 60x digital zoom, and an 8MP ultrawide camera.
+Selfies are a big upgrade too, thanks to the 50MP front camera, which is much sharper compared to the 32MP front on the base Phone (3a).
+In my experience, the cameras handle everyday shots, portraits, and even low-light scenarios very well, with detailed and natural results.

 Nothing Phone 3(a) Pro is the best midrange phone for software experience and unique design.

-In terms of performance, it has the Snapdragon 7s Gen 3 chipset, which is not the most powerful chipset you can get in this price range.
-Still, this midrange processor offers smooth performance for daily tasks and casual 60fps gaming.
-The device runs on NothingOS, based on Android 15.
-It promises three years of Android updates and six years of security patches.
+In terms of performance, the Snapdragon 7s Gen 3 chipset isn’t the absolute top tier at this price, but I found it more than capable for daily tasks and casual 60fps gaming.
+The device runs on NothingOS based on Android 15, which feels clean, snappy, and bloat-free.
+I also appreciate the software support promise—three years of Android updates and six years of security patches—which provides strong confidence for long-term use.

 Nothing Phone (3a) Pro Specifications: